patriksimek/vm2/README.md

 * `eval` - If set to `false` any calls to `eval` or function constructors (`Function`, `GeneratorFunction`, etc) will throw an `EvalError` (default: `true`).
 * `wasm` -  If set to `false` any attempt to compile a WebAssembly module will throw a `WebAssembly.CompileError` (default: `true`).

 **IMPORTANT**: Timeout is only effective on synchronous code you run through `run`.
 Timeout is NOT effective on any method returned by VM.
+There're some situations when timeout doesn't work - see [#244](https://github.com/patriksimek/vm2/pull/244).

 ```javascript
 const {VM} = require('vm2');